Open Spaces, Green Routes and Biodiversity

 Not Started

-Action: Consider and consult on the following options to create safer and more direct links:
+Action: Consider and consult on a range of options to create safer and more direct links

 1.10 Connections with Thame